A CHOICE OF EDITIONS

 The original edition of the book, City of Darkness: Life in Kowloon Walled City, served us remarkably well for close on 20 years, transforming from hardback to softback and being reprinted multiple times, despite the fact the complete book existed solely in the form of the printer’s films produced when the book was originally published in 1993.
 Every copy of the original edition came from that one set of films.

-This limited edition is available at the fixed price of £300 (US$475, HK$3650) inclusive of postage worldwide.
+This limited edition is now available at the reduced price of £180 including postage in the UK or £210.00 for the rest of the world.
 Please go to the ‘Order a Book’ page for further details.

 THE TWO BOOK EDITION